davidjosearaujo/dissertation/docs/Tasks.md

 - [ ] Organize the state of the art documentation as a knowledge path to intuitively understand the problem the thesis is proposing to solve
 - [ ] Propose main questions that need answers
 - [ ] Structure the dissertation
+- [ ] Learn about EDURAM authorization and authentication procedures

 ## In Progress